roydegeest/rakwireless-docs/docs/en-us/datasheet/rak2287/electrical-characteristics.md

 | ESD immunity for ANT1                  |         |             | 4000V   | Contact Discharge according to IEC 61000-4-2 |
 |                                        |         |             | 8000V   | Air Discharge according to IEC 61000-4-2     |

-::: tip Note:
+::: tip 📝 NOTE
-:pencil: RAK2287 card is an Electrostatic Sensitive Device and require special precautions when handling.
+RAK2287 card is an Electrostatic Sensitive Device and require special precautions when handling.
 :::

 ## Operating Temperature